Motunmine21/My_First_Portfolio/README.md

 ## Requirements
 - Use only HTML/CSS/JavaScript (no external libraries)
 - All files must end with a new line
-- Code must be W3C compliant
+- Code must be git pushW3C compliant
 - Must pass the W3C HTML and CSS validators

 ## Viewing the Website